gildas-lormeau/SingleFile/privacy.md

 When you request for customer support, we may ask for your email address to get back to you.

 ## Changes to our privacy policy
 We keep our privacy notice under regular review and we will place any updates on this document.
-This privacy notice was last updated on November 2019.
+This privacy notice was last updated on December 2019.

 ## How to contact us
 Please contact us if you have any questions about our privacy policy by email to gildas.lormeau &lt;at&gt; gmail.com.